qibin0506/SelfDrivingAmericanTruck/README.md

 1. Make your `American Truck Simulator` in small window mode.
 Maybe like this
 ![](art/start.jpg)

-2. You may not modify and arguments if you are running on a `mac book pro(2019)`, otherwise, modify some arguments in `utils.py` to adapt the screen recorder.
+2. You may not modify any arguments if you are running on a `mac book pro(2019)`, otherwise, modify some arguments in `utils.py` to adapt the screen recorder.

 ## step 0 adjust sight line